saikro-student/vita/README.md

-# vita
-'vita' is an abbreviation for Vital Introduction In Algorithms.
+'vita' is an abbreviation for Vital Introduction To Algorithms.